kihuynh/anagrams/README.md

   - Input1: 'Yo'
   - Input2: 'Dog'
 5. It will take into consideration if multiple words are anagrams (space and punctuations shouldn't count. must be removed. use regex)
-  - Input1: A gentleman
+  - Input1: 'A gentleman'
-  - Input2: Elegant Man
+  - Input2: 'Elegant Man'

 ## Technologies Used